Accessibility Evaluation

 It also happens on other pages that when users zoom in buttons without an accessible name appear;

-When users visit the page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-… for the first time, a cookie notice is placed in the YouTube video player.
+When users visit the page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future for the first time, a cookie notice is placed in the YouTube video player.
 The button to accept the cookies with has no type=submit on the button element.
 This is necessary because activating the button sends data.
 Make sure type=submit is placed on the button element.

 Advice: On the homepage, links to articles are visually labelled with a heart or conversation cloud and a number behind it.
 These links are formatted with the button-element but function as links because they refer users to another page.
 This can be confusing for screen reader users, they expect a button to carry out an action and links to refer them to another page or point on the page.
 It is better to format links as links and to not use a button-element when formatting an element that works as a link.
 A solution for this could be to use an a-element instead of a button-element.